dl1ksv/gr-funcube/README.md

+## Draft

-gr-funcube is an linux oot-module for gnuradio to implement a funcube dongle and a funcube dongle pro+ source.
+gr-funcube is an linux oot-module for gnuradio to implementma funcube dongle pro+ source.
 On linux it autodetects the correct soundcard from /proc/asound/cards.
 This idea was taken from the osmosdr drivers.